-You critical illness insurance will pay out if you get one of the specific medical conditions or injuries listed on the policy.
-Not all conditions are covered.
-The policy will also specify how serious the condition must be.
-Examples of critical illnesses are:
+Critical illness insurance will pay out if you get one of the specific medical conditions or injuries listed in the policy.

 - Heart attack